 Pain is the most common reason patients seek medical care.

 Pain has sensory and emotional components and is often classified as acute or chronic.
-Acute pain is frequently associated with anxiety and hyperactivity of the sympathetic nervous system (eg, tachycardia, increased respiratory rate and BP, diaphoresis, dilated pupils).
+Acute pain is frequently associated with anxiety and hyperactivity of the sympathetic nervous system (eg, tachycardia, increased respiratory rate and blood pressure, diaphoresis, dilated pupils).
 Chronic pain does not involve sympathetic hyperactivity but may be associated with vegetative signs (eg, fatigue, loss of libido, loss of appetite) and depressed mood.
 People vary considerably in their tolerance for pain.

 Acute pain, which usually occurs in response to tissue injury, results from activation of peripheral pain receptors and their specific A delta and C sensory nerve fibers (nociceptors).

-Nociceptive pain may be somatic or visceral.
+Nociceptive pain (pain caused by tissue injury) may be somatic or visceral.
 Somatic pain receptors are located in skin, subcutaneous tissues, fascia, other connective tissues, periosteum, endosteum, and joint capsules.
 Stimulation of these receptors usually produces sharp or dull localized pain, but burning is not uncommon if the skin or subcutaneous tissues are involved.
 Visceral pain receptors are located in most viscera and the surrounding connective tissue.
-Visceral pain due to obstruction of a hollow organ is poorly localized, deep, and cramping and may be referred to remote cutaneous sites.
+Visceral pain due to obstruction of a hollow organ is poorly localized, deep, and sometimes cramping and may be referred to remote cutaneous sites.
 Visceral pain due to injury of organ capsules or other deep connective tissues may be more localized and sharp.

 Pain impairs multiple cognitive domains including attention, memory, concentration, and content of thought, possibly by demanding cognitive resources.